 Business tycoons have their own brand value and they guard it judiciously.
 They ensure consistency in their vocal, visual, and verbal presence, helping their followers connect with their style.
 We can easily connect with a leader like Anand Mahindra, an art-lover like Harsh Goenka, innovation supporter Harsh Mariwala and corporate governance guru, Deepak Parekh.
 Rashesh Shah, founder chairman of Edelweiss, is a spokesman for the financial services industry, but he has always projected himself to be a well-rounded person who runs marathons and support athletes.
 Hari Menon, the founder CEO of BigBasket, also does not hide that he is a musician too.

 A frequently asked question is, ‘‘In today’s world of social media, how important is personal branding?’’
 My answer is always ‘More than ever as the importance of a distinctive personal brand has increased to cut through the clutter of social media’.

 At work, you are constantly creating our personal brand.
-Are you the ‘go-to’ colleague for technology problems, the ‘go-to’ colleague for personal advice or the ‘fun guy’ everyone wants to chill with?
-If you frequently reach office ten minutes before the official start time, you have a certain branding and if you reach office ten minutes after the day begins, you have the opposite branding.
+Are you the ‘go-to’ colleague for technology problems, the ‘go-to’ colleague for personal advice, or the ‘fun guy’ everyone wants to chill with?
+If you frequently reach the office ten minutes before the official start time, you have a certain branding and if you reach the office ten minutes after the day begins, you have the opposite branding.